DevCycleHQ/devcycle-docs/docs/extras/edgedb.md

 - [.NET SDK](/sdk/server-side-sdks/dotnet/dotnet-usage#edgedb---cloud-only)

 :::info
-**Data stored in EdgeDB is only used for user segmenting (targeting rules), so EdgeDB won’t return data to the SDK.**
+**Data stored in EdgeDB is only used for user segmenting (targeting rules), so EdgeDB won’t return that data to the SDK.**

 In the second block of code, if we tried to access `devcycleClient.user.customData.pricingPlan`, it will be undefined.
 This does not mean the data is not in EdgeDB; it is simply because EdgeDB data is not returned to the SDK itself.
 However, the data will still be used for the targeting rules that were configured in the dashboard.